dbt-labs/docs.getdbt.com/contributing/content-types.md

 TBD

 ## Cookbook recipes
-The dbt Developer Hub cookbook is a collection of scenario-based, real-world examples for building with the dbt.
+The dbt cookbook recipe is a collection of scenario-based, real-world examples for building with the dbt.
 Cookbook recipes offer practical, scenario-based examples for using specific features.

 Most code examples are written in SQL, though you can apply the concepts in [Python](/docs/build/python-models) as well.